balakarthikeyan/notes/laravel-orm.md

 > $newestProduct = Product::orderBy('created_at', 'desc')->first();

 3. `find($id):` Get a Record by Its Primary Key
-If you know the primary key (usually ‘id’) of a specific record, you can retrieve it using the find() method:
+If you know the primary key (usually 'id') of a specific record, you can retrieve it using the find() method:

 > $product = Product::find(1); // Retrieve the product with ID 1